 Place dutch oven over medium heat.
 Once preheated, add 1 tablespoon (or less) of chicken fat; once melted, add onion, carrot, and celery and sauté for a few minutes, until the vegetables start to soften.
 Add herbs and continue sautéing for a few moments, until they start releasing their fragrance.
 Add the bell pepper and sauté for a couple more minutes, then season lightly with salt.
 Add tomatoes with juice (chop them up if the pieces are large), spinach, and garlic; continue frying until all the veggies are well-incorporated.
 Add 4-6 cups of broth and chopped chicken.
 Check seasoning and add a big of salt and pepper if desired.
 Bring to a gentle simmer and cover, allowing to simmer for 5-10 minutes while you prepare the dumplings.

 Combine the dry ingredients for dumplings and mix well.
-If making wheat flour dumplings, add the fat in small pieces and cut in with two butter knives until crumbly.
+Add the fat in small pieces and cut in with two butter knives until crumbly.
 In a separate bowl, beat the eggs and then add the milk (or broth or water) and mix.
 Add to dry ingredients and mix gently until incorporated.
 If batter seems too dry, add more liquid one spoonful at a time until you have a biscuit-dough like consistency.
-(Moister for the gluten free dumplings).

 Remove lid from pot of simmering soup, check seasoning again.
 Drop dumpling batter into the bubbling soup with a large spoon (about 1/4 cup worth for each dumpling).
-Cover and continue cooking for 10-12 minutes (15-20 for gluten-free dumplings) until dumplings are cooked through.
+Cover and continue cooking for 10-12 minutes until dumplings are cooked through.
 Ladle out into bowls and serve!